 During a median follow-up of 4.7 years the average age increased from 74.0 to 78.8 years and 1,594 individuals became disabled or died.
 By choosing a population relatively healthy at baseline and regularly monitoring each individual for the onset of dementia or physical disability, this study provided a unique opportunity to identify and prioritize the characteristics of those most likely and those least likely to continue living independently with increasing age.
 A particular strength of these analyses was the objective approach used for variable selection, which was based on a machine-learning technique applied to a range of clinical variables measured at study entry, together with previously recognized risk factors for physical and cognitive decline.

 Out of 25 potential biomedical and social predictors tested, 7 contributed substantially to the prediction of disability-free survival in women and 7 were predictors in men.
 As expected, advanced age was the most important predictor, which alone resulted in an AUC of 0.65.
 Cognitive function was the second most important contributor followed by gait speed.
+Importantly, these three predictors alone resulted in the highest AUC increase, which empathizes their importance.
 Additional predictors in men included grip strength, smoking, BMI, and renal function.
 In women, diabetes, and depression scores also contributed to the model.
 In the case of eGFR and BMI, the association were non-linear and U-shaped, similar to that noted in prior studies of mortality and other geriatric outcomes.